IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * `make manifests` generates manifests `yaml` definitions based on `kubebuilder` markers.
 * `make install` compiles your code and create executables.
-* `make generate` updates the generated code for based on your operator API schema.
+* `make generate` updates the generated code based on your operator API schema.
 * `make docker-build` builds the operator docker image.
 * `make docker-push` pushes the operator docker image.
 * `make deploy` deploys all the resources to the cluster.